ibm-client-engineering/solution-filenet-aws/website/docs/3-Create/Deploy.md

 ## Deploying CR

 Here is our example CR.
 Use it as reference.
 It would be applied with the following command to the cluster.
-Make sure your in your correct namespace or have your namespace context set.
+Make sure you're in your correct namespace or have your namespace context set.

 ```bash
 kubectl apply -f ibm_fncm_cr_production_abrv.yaml